Russian opposition leader Alexei Navalny arrested during protests

 Navalny's weapon of choice

-The biggest protests are expected to take place in Moscow and St. Petersburg, yet there has so far been no mention of the demonstrations on Russian state TV.
+Putin controls and dominates Russian State TV and there has so far been no mention of the demonstrations.

 Who is Alexei Navalny?